metio/terraform-provider-k8s/docs/data-sources/pkg_crossplane_io_configuration_revision_v1_manifest.md

 page_title: "k8s_pkg_crossplane_io_configuration_revision_v1_manifest Data Source - terraform-provider-k8s"
 subcategory: "pkg.crossplane.io"
 description: |-
   A ConfigurationRevision represents a revision of a Configuration.
-Crossplanecreates new revisions when there are changes to a Configuration.Crossplane creates and manages ConfigurationRevision.
-Don't directly editConfigurationRevisions.
+Crossplane creates new revisions when there are changes to a Configuration.
+Crossplane creates and manages ConfigurationRevision.
+Don't directly edit ConfigurationRevisions.
 ---

 # k8s_pkg_crossplane_io_configuration_revision_v1_manifest (Data Source)

 A ConfigurationRevision represents a revision of a Configuration.
-Crossplanecreates new revisions when there are changes to a Configuration.Crossplane creates and manages ConfigurationRevision.
-Don't directly editConfigurationRevisions.
+Crossplane creates new revisions when there are changes to a Configuration.
+Crossplane creates and manages ConfigurationRevision.
+Don't directly edit ConfigurationRevisions.

 ## Example Usage